arunsingh2004/VRV-Security/README.md

-### **Frontend Repository: Millet Odyssey Website**
+### **Frontend Repository:  Website**

 # Website - Frontend
-This repository contains the frontend code for the Millet Odyssey website, a responsive platform built to promote millet-based initiatives.
+This repository contains the frontend code for the  website, a responsive platform built to promote millet-based initiatives.
 The frontend provides a seamless user experience with features like user management, role-based access control (RBAC), and dynamic content rendering.

 ## **Features**
 - **User Management**: Add, edit, delete users and manage their statuses (Active/Inactive).